 The Floridan aquifer functions as a regional aquifer system across inland and coastal areas.
 Data collection and groundwater model development to support the Coastal Region II Upper Floridan Aquifer MFL technical assessment began in 2015.
-Data collection tasks included construction of deep Floridan aquifer wells to monitor the saltwater interface, expanded water quality data collection at existing wells, and enhanced water quality and water level monitoring at new wells.
-The technical assessment was substantially completed during FY 2020-21.

-A regional groundwater flow model was updated and a sub-regional SEAWAT model was developed to simulate the effects of pumping on aquifer levels.
-In combination, these models were used to evaluate changes to the rate of saltwater intrusion under 2015 pumping conditions and projected pumping conditions through 2040 as presented in the 2018 Water Supply Assessment.
-Water quality trend analysis of saline indicators was also performed to identify locations of trends that may suggest movement of the saltwater inland.
+A regional groundwater flow model was updated and a subregional SEAWAT model was developed to simulate the effects of pumping on aquifer levels.
+In combination, these models were used to evaluate changes to the rate of saltwater intrusion under 2015 pumping conditions and projected pumping conditions through 2040 as presented in the 2018 Water